sif-eddine-boughris/Heuristic-Optimization-The-Permutation-Flow-Shop-Scheduling-Problem/README.md

-to try one of the code on a file run : for Random prmutation you need to give it the filename and the job n° and machine n° : directory>python first_improvment.py function File_name n°job n°machine for Simplified RZ heuristic you need to give it the file name and the machine n° : directory>python first_improvment.py function File_name n°machine example : python first_improvment.py FTR 50_20_01 20
+to try one of the code on a file run : for Random prmutation you need to give it the filename and the job n° and machine n° : directory>python first_improvment.py function File_name n°job n°machine for Simplified RZ heuristic you need to give it the file name and the machine n°:

+directory>python first_improvment.py function File_name n°machine

+example :

+>python first_improvment.py FTR 50_20_01 20

 #### 3.1.2 experiment